Raj Kamal Jha

 Raj Kamal Jha (born 1966) is an Indian newspaper editor and novelist writing in English.
 He currently serves as the Editor-in-Chief of The Indian Express.
-He has written five novels that have been translated into more than 12 languages.
+He has written six novels that have been translated into more than 12 languages.
 His journalism and fiction have won national and international awards, including the Commonwealth Writers Prize; Rabindranath Tagore Literary Prize; Tata Literature Live!
 Book of The Year; the International Press Institute India Award for Excellence in Journalism; and the Mumbai Press Club Journalist of the Year award.
 In September 2021, Jha was awarded Editor of The Year by the India Chapter of the International Advertising Association Annual Leadership Awards.

+He is the cousin of former Congress leader Sanjay Jha.

 Early life and education

 Jha was born in Bhagalpur, Bihar, and grew up in Calcutta, West Bengal, where he went to school at St. Joseph's College.
 He attended the Indian Institute of Technology, Kharagpur, where he got his Bachelor of Technology with Honours in Mechanical Engineering.
 He was the editor of the campus magazine Alankar in his third (junior) and fourth (senior) years at IIT where he received the institute's Order of Merit.
 After graduating in June 1988, he went to the Graduate School of Journalism at the University of Southern California to pursue a Master's program in Print Journalism; he received his M.A. in 1990.